KidneyNation spotlight: Gaming for a cause

 Tracey is the current recordholder for the most money raised through livestreaming on KidneyNation, AKF's do-it-yourself fundraising program.
 AKF helps people organize their own fundraising "streamathons," and 97 cents of every dollar they raise goes right back to helping the kidney community.
 Tracey's latest fundraiser brought in over $1,300, exceeding its goal.

 Before Tracey got a kidney transplant, she used to receive financial assistance from AKF to help her afford the high costs of dialysis under two insurance plans.
-She had been a nanny for 13 years, but couldn’t continue her work while undergoing intensive dialysis treatments multiple times a week, which left Tracey and her husband, Frank, with only one income.
-Tracey says she doesn’t know what they would have done without AKF’s help if they had to pay out-of-pocket for her full medical costs.
+She had been a nanny for 13 years, but could not continue her work while undergoing intensive dialysis treatments multiple times a week, which left Tracey and her husband, Frank, with only one income.
+Tracey says she does not know what they would have done without AKF's help if they had to pay out-of-pocket for her full medical costs.

 When Tracey found out about KidneyNation's Streamers vs. Kidney Disease events, she "felt very passionate" and knew she had to participate.
 She worked hard to organize her own streaming event and brought in guests for her fundraiser, many of whom couldn't afford to donate large amounts, especially during the financial strain of the COVID-19 pandemic.
 She says she's happy to fundraise "dollar-by-dollar," knowing that even one donated dollar per person goes a long way.
 "I was like a bulldog," she said, speaking of her determination to see the fundraiser through.

-Tracey’s own battle with kidney disease and her path to getting a transplant wasn’t easy.
+Tracey's own battle with kidney disease and her path to getting a transplant was not easy.
 She spent over seven years on dialysis, starting at age 39, and was rejected by two hospitals for a kidney transplant after being deemed a high-risk patient.
-At one point, she gave up hope that she’d ever receive a kidney.
+At one point, she gave up hope that she would ever receive a kidney.

 "My family and friends got me through everything," she says, remembering the dedication of her husband, who she relied on for emotional and financial support, and who even sat with her for hours during many of her dialysis sessions after a long day's work.
 Her supportive friends would come over to help her keep her house clean and stocked with groceries.
 Her mother, Ursula, and sister, Lisa, were also there for her emotionally and pitched in to help with treatments.
 Tracey says that without Lisa, who always encouraged her to stay on the kidney transplant waiting list and not give up hope, she "wouldn't be alive today."